yshavit/antlr-denter/README.md

 Using the tokens in your parser
 -------------------------------

 Basically, just use them.
 One bit worth noting is that when the denter injects DEDENT tokens, it'll prefix any string of them with a single `NL`.
+A single `NL` is also inserted before the EOF token if there are no DEDENTs to insert.
 For instance, given this input:

     hello
       world